 Bloom’s taxonomy outlines six levels of cognitive gain.
 The lower levels of Bloom’s taxonomy focus on the knowledge that we want our students to acquire – what we want our students to remember and understand.
 The middle levels focus on application and analysis of information.
 At the top of Bloom’s taxonomy are tasks that involve creating and evaluating.
 [Click to open the visualization above in a new tab]

 Over the years, Bloom’s Taxonomy has been revised, and alternative taxonomies have been created.
 In 2001, Lorin Anderson and David Krathwohl rethought Bloom’s Taxonomy, shifting the peak from evaluation to creation.
 Additionally, one of their important contributions was the addition of a framework of actionable verbs for each level.
 These verbs help you evaluate the types of assignments, activities, and questions that you develop for your students.

-More recently, the shape of Bloom’s taxonomy has been represented not as a pyramid – where there is a large based composed of facts and a tiny peak of creativity (which someone might interpret to mean that we should spend the majority of our time focus purely on knowledge) – but instead as a broad wedge that better highlights the value of creating, evaluating, and analyzing.
-This revised visualization of Bloom's taxonomy is shown above.
+More recently, the shape of Bloom’s taxonomy has been represented not as a pyramid – where there is a large based composed of facts and a tiny peak of creativity (which someone might interpret to mean that we should spend the majority of our time focus purely on knowledge) – but instead as a broad wedge or straightforward table that better highlights the equal importance of creating, evaluating, and analyzing.

 Regardless of the exact shape or the exact terms, these taxonomies function as powerful heuristics to help us analyze our learning objectives and to design our assignments.
 In spite of the pyramidal shape of Bloom’s taxonomy, the point is not to suggest that what's at the top is more important than what's at the bottom; or that what's at the bottom needs to be larger than what's at the top.
 Rather, there are two points: